-These Himalayan crystals are found at very high altitudes, usually relatively close to the surface, which is why it's possible to use only hand tools for extraction.
+These Himalayan quartz crystals are found at very high altitudes, usually relatively close to the surface, which is why only simple hand tools are used for extraction.

 The lifespan and formative history of a quartz crystal can be difficult to gauge.
-The Himalayas are considered a “young” mountain range but these crystals form in pockets deep beneath the surface and remain contained while slowly rising upward with the formation of the mountains.
+The Himalayas are considered a relatively “young” mountain range but these crystals form in pockets deep beneath the surface, which remain contained while slowly rising upward with the formation of the mountains.

-The crystal "pockets" were previously far below sea level and finally they are pushed upward to arrive at nearly 5000 meters altitude.
+These crystal "pockets" were previously far below sea level and finally they are pushed upward to arrive at nearly 5000 meters altitude in the Himalayan mountains.
 This process takes millions of years!
 Consider that the Himalayas formed over approximately 50 million years and the Himalayan tectonic land plate is currently shifting at an average of 1-2 cm per year.

-Many Himalayan quartz crystals may still be attached to the matrix, and other crystals have already broken free from the matrix when found.
+Himalayan quartz crystals may still be attached to the matrix, and other crystals have already broken free from the matrix when found.
 This is due to the earth's tectonic movement: earthquakes!
 In rare cases, crystals may be independent "floater crystals" with complete body, and no point of attachment to the matrix.
 Often these are (DT) Double Terminated Crystals.

-Because of the constant shifting and movement of the Earth and the long slow process of mountain building/moving, it is a fact of nature that were these crystals not found by the hand of man, they would be pushed out.
-Like the petals of a flower gone to seed, they would one day tumble down that mountain and make the long journey by foothills, and river to return to the sands of the sea and start the whole process over again.
-It is a magical moment to rescue them, so close to the surface and complete in their perfected form.
+Because of the constant shifting and movement of the Earth and the long slow process of mountain building/moving, in fact, if these crystals were not found by the hand of man, they would eventually be pushed out.
+Like the petals of a flower gone to seed, they would one day tumble down that mountain and make the long journey by foothills, valley and river, to return to the sands of the sea and start the whole process over again.
+It is a magical moment to rescue them, so close to the Earth's surface and complete in their natural perfected form.